 Dual till airports are more attractive investments because the commercial segment can usually earn a higher rate of return than the regulated aeronautical segment.
-Examples of dual till airports that are publicly listed include Sydney, Auckland, AENA (a portfolio of principally Spanish airports), Zurich, Frankfurt, Copenhagen and Paris.
+Examples of dual till airports that are publicly listed include Auckland, AENA (a portfolio of principally Spanish airports), Zurich, Frankfurt, GAP (a portfolio of principally Mexican airports) and Paris.